Get

 5. Dogs Do Not Go into Heat Every Month

-Dogs do not go into heat every month like a menstruating human would.
+So how often do dogs go into heat?
+You may be surprised to know they don’t every month like a menstruating human would.
 Instead, their heat cycles occur twice a year on average.
 Some dogs may go into heat more frequently than others.
 7 months is a common time frame between heat cycles in most female dogs.
 Senior dogs might go into heat cycles less frequently than when they were young or experience it for a shorter duration.

 6. Smaller Dogs Tend to Go Into Heat More Often Than Larger Breeds